Program

 Petra Paterno (Performing arts officer at the Federal Arts and Culture Section, Austria)

 Young People: a Surprisingly Diverse, Picky, and Hard-to-Assess Audience — Young Spectators Club in Prague, Czech Republic.
-Theater performances for schools.
+Theater Performances for Schools.

 What Matters Most to Young Festivalgoers?
 Insights from a Cross-Generational Analysis